dan2105/FFAnalysis/docs/Tutorial.md

 <div style="background-color:rgb(255, 230, 254); border: 1px solid rgb(135, 33, 243); padding: 15px; border-radius: 5px; margin: 10px 0;">
 <h4 style="color:rgb(112, 13, 161); margin-top: 0;">Note:</h4>

 This time instead of using a function to define our variable we used a "Functor class".
-This is an abstraction that provides a storage (in this case `m_particleID`) and an overloaded `()` operator.
+This is an abstraction that provides a storage (in this case <code>m_particleID</code>) and an overloaded <code>()</code> operator.
 This allows for more flexibility since we can "pass" parameters to the function and this makes it more flexible.
 </div>

 Finally, since the `truth_b_pt` and `truth_bbar_pt` variables are only valid for our `ttll` sample, we want to exclude them from other samples.
 This is achieved via the `exclude_variables` option, let's put this under the samples we want to apply the skim: